DanialArab/ML-BOOKCAMP/README.md

 You should keep this interpretation in mind: it provides an easy way to explain the meaning behind AUC to people without a machine learning background, such as managers and other decision makers.

 This makes AUC the default classification metric in most situations, and it’s often the metric we use when finding the best parameter set for our models.
-The process of finding the best parameters is called **parameter tuning,**.
+The process of finding the best parameters is called **parameter tuning**.

 **6. F1-score**